barzan/dbseer/INSTALL.md

 				The middleware forwards the incoming queries to the database via this port.

 	<Thread Number>:	(an integer) the number of working threads to be used by the middleware.
 The middleware
-				can use several threads to forward the clients queries to the database. default value: ??
+				can use several threads to forward the clients queries to the database.

 	<User Password File>:	(a string) the name of the file that contains users ID and correspoding passwords, with
 				database-related variables for dstat (only for scenarios where the database server and the